DonneyF/ubc-pair-grade-data/README.md

 Other considerations for this data include:

   - Certain rows are duplicated by everything except for the `Professor` column.
 Most of the time there one field will be empty and the other will be populated.
 In a few cases, all Professor columns will be non-empty and contain different entries.
 My solution to this was manually looking up the section info from PAIR and adjusting the section as necessary.
+See the `extras` folder.
     - An exeption to this is `UBC-2007W-DENT-420-PSI` whose row is simply duplicated with no changes.
   - `OVERALL` sections are generated on the basis of the course code for the year.
 As such there will be numerous `OVERALL` rows if a course has a populated detail field.